dapphub/dapptools/src/dapp/README.md

 export DAPP_TEST_VERBOSITY=1
 ```

-Since `.dapprc` is a interpreted as a shell script, you can add additional logic which will be run whenever you use `dapp`.
+Under the hood `.dapprc` is interpreted as a shell script, which means you can add additional scripting logic which will be run whenever you use `dapp`.
 For example if you wanted to fuzz for many iterations in CI and only a few locally you could add this to your `.dapprc`:

 ```sh
 if [ "$CI" == "true" ]